Functions

 minutes_ago

-Description: Returns the number of minutes between the timestamp field and the time the query was executed.
+Description: Returns the difference in minutes between the timestamp field and the time of execution of the query.
+In the where clause the minutes_ago(<number>) syntax gives the best query performance.

 Examples: